PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

      python3 preprocess_octis.py --foldertxt=processed_wet --ndocs=60000 --pathdataset=octis

 Then, we are ready to run the LDA model.
-As explained in the documentation of OCTIS, the output is a dictionary with:
+As explained in the documentation of OCTIS, the output is a dictionary with:<br/>
--topics: the list of the most significative words for each topic (list of lists of strings).
+-topics: the list of the most significative words for each topic (list of lists of strings).<br/>
--topic-word-matrix: an NxV matrix of weights where N is the number of topics and V is the vocabulary length.
+-topic-word-matrix: an NxV matrix of weights where N is the number of topics and V is the vocabulary length.<br/>
--topic-document-matrix: an NxD matrix of weights where N is the number of topics and D is the number of documents in the corpus.
+-topic-document-matrix: an NxD matrix of weights where N is the number of topics and D is the number of documents in the corpus.<br/>
 The code below saves this dictionary into a .npz file.

      python3 lda_octis.py --pathdataset=octis --outputfile=lda_model